lb0o/website/content/en/docs/operations/talos/configuration/talm.md

 Wait until all nodes have rebooted.
 If an installation media was used, such as a USB stick, remove it to ensure that the nodes boot from the internal disk.

-In future operations, you can also use the following options:
+Later on, you can also use the following options:

 - `--dry-run` - dry run mode will show a diff with the existing configuration.
 - `-m try` - try mode will roll back the configuration in 1 minute.

-## 4. Bootstrap and Access Cluster
+## 4. Bootstrap and Access the Cluster

 Run `talm bootstrap` on a single control-plane node — it is enough to bootstrap the whole cluster: